-The North Dam is currently stable and does not retain any water.
+Per previous inspections, the North Dam is currently stable and does not retain any water.
 There are no signs of any instability on the crest or the downstream slope.
 The vegetation on the till cover is slowly taking hold and the drainage channel in the middle of the cover is functioning as designed.

-The SRS dyke is also stable with no indication of cracks along the crest or sloughing on the upstream and downstream slopes.
+The SRS dike is also stable with no indication of cracks along the crest or sloughing on the upstream and downstream slopes.

-The spillway shows not signs of movement of the riprap or instability.
+The spillway shows no signs of movement of the riprap or instability.
 It is functioning in accordance with the design parameters